starnowski/posmulten/configuration-parent/configuration-jar/README.md

 Check the [configuration-yaml-interpreter](../configuration-yaml-interpreter) module to see YAML specification.

-Module is packaged as the uber jar that ables to generated ddl scripts that creates the shared schema strategy based on configuration.
+The module is packaged as the uber jar that ables to generated DDL scripts that create the shared schema strategy based on configuration.
-Currently the module supports only the YAML file extensions, to see how to prepare configuration file please check the [configuration-yaml-interpreter](../configuration-yaml-interpreter) module.
+Currently, the module supports only the YAML file extensions.
+To see how to prepare a configuration file, please check the [configuration-yaml-interpreter](../configuration-yaml-interpreter) module.